wanghaisheng/tiktoka-studio-uploader/README.md

 ```

-4. we got selenium and playwright two versions, choose as you like
+4. There is a selenium and playwright version, choose the one you like
-switch branch you can find that
+switch branches to find it

 5. use existing without modification as a lib
 ```
 pip install ytb-up
 ```

+6. to get started edit onefile-example.py and enter in your CHANNEL_COOKIES path, videopath etc. Then run the file.

 # features YOU MAY NEED